 If a person says his or her party will increase pensions, spend more on education, and reduce tax - a statement that is clearly pretty exaggerated, but does occur at election time - does that mean that he or she could be guilty of a corrupt practice and lose his or her seat? [...]
 If one went to the court, one could presumably upset an election, and a member could lose his or her seat as a result of exaggerating, or singing the bull a bit, when electioneering.

-That this provision has never been invoked isn't a huge surprise, given that the Secretary of Justice told the Select Committee investigating the bill that prosecutors and the courts would be reluctant to get involved in political controversy by pursuing prosecutions.32
+This provision has never been used.
+The then-Secretary of Justice told the Select Committee investigating the bill that prosecutors and the courts would be reluctant to get involved in political controversy by pursuing prosecutions.40

-The principle that the period immediately prior to an election deserves a backstop seems reasonable enough (the worst you can really say is "why bother?") but from a UK perspective it seems strange that it exists at all.
+The principle that the period immediately prior to an election deserves a backstop seems reasonable but from a UK perspective it seems strange that it exists at all.
 There is a wider cultural aspect to consider and it turns out that both Australia and New Zealand have a very different history of private regulation of electoral advertising.
-This might explain why the UK is awkwardly dealing with Victorian-era legislation while Australia and New Zealand have experimented with the issue in recent decades.
-The idea that electoral advertising can be regulated is, while definitely not universally accepted, part of the conversation around elections in these countries in a way it just isn't in the UK.
+This might explain why the UK is awkwardly dealing with historical legislation while Australia and New Zealand have experimented with the issue in recent decades.
+The idea that electoral advertising can be regulated is, while definitely not universally accepted, part of the conversation around elections in these countries, but is not in the UK.

 Many countries have codes of practices for advertising and organisations that mediate disputes to keep problems out of the courts and prevent the need for a government enforcement agency.
 In the UK commercial advertising is regulated by Ofcom for broadcast and the Advertising Standards Authority (ASA) for other forms of advertising.